The Cost of Change-Agentship / Discipleship in the New Millennium

 Well, what is cosmic reality?
 What does that mean?
 What is genuine spiritual worth?
 Webster's Collegiate Dictionary defines "cosmic" as "relating to the cosmos, the extraterrestrial vastness for the universe in contrast to the earth alone; it is characterized by greatness, especially in extent, intensity, and comprehensiveness."
 Using that definition then of "cosmic," we realize that many evolutionary religions would be ruled out just by that for they are so confined.
 They are confined to just being of the earth, or they are confined to just being of their race or their little group; their whole consciousness is very small.
 Many New Age religions, though, do have some cosmic understanding, and we all realize that the word "cosmic" is a buzzword now.
 Everywhere you look in advertising is the word "cosmic."
 It comes from advertising spiritual books, music, and teachings as well as cars and other items.
 Unfortunately, the word "cosmic" has been diminished to something very small, and so often when it's used, it's not being used to portray what it truly means—a vastness, greatness beyond our world.

 What is genuine spiritual worth?
 That is a difficult question to answer, especially when it comes to an individual's personal religious experiences.
 No human on this world has any authority to decide if another person's religious experiences are genuine and of worth.
 Nobody has that authority; that is up to the celestial spirits and the individual human involved.
 In the past I've shared some of my own very personal religious experiences that were genuine and that were of worth.
 Some of those experiences came within the various evolutionary religions that I've been involved in, especially Christianity and Native American spirituality.
 I've also had religious experiences within a secular setting, for the threefold spirit of God works within us in all settings.
 The living spiritual forces of God work with us in many, many ways, and no other human being can tell us whether that is of spiritual worth or not.
 That is not our place.
 Almost all of you have had these religious experiences before you ever came into contact with The URANTIA Book, before you ever came into contact with Continuing Fifth Epochal Revelation, and before you ever came here or even heard about Aquarian Concepts.
 How do you decide whether your experiences are of worth or not?
 An experience of genuine spiritual worth is one that in some manner, at some level, to some degree, aids you in your own personal ascension—whether it is on the physical level, the emotional level, the intellectual level, or the spiritual level.
 If that experience somehow pushed you forward a little bit, it is definitely a genuine experience, regardless of the setting that you had it in.
 That experience in some way brings you a little closer or a lot closer to the Universal Father.
-Possibly, a lot of the experiences that we humans value as very high in spiritual worth may be considered lower on that scale by our celestial spirit human-rights ministers and companions.
+Possibly, a lot of the experiences that we humans value as very high in spiritual worth may be considered lower on that scale by our celestial spirit human-rights advocates and ministers and companions.
 And then some of those experiences that we don't even consider that important or that significant, we may even hate them as we remember them because they are so painful, may be considered very valuable by the celestial spirits on that scale of genuine spiritual worth.
 So it's a pretty individual thing.
 The Melchizedek points out that those things that happen within a human being when he or she responds to the religious impulse will bring about something.
 By the way, that religious impulse is innate in all human beings.
 We happen to live in a dominant culture that does everything to negate that innate impulse that is within us to want to reach for those religious experiences.

 Noble and Grand Qualities Resulting from Genuine Religious Experience